Hello, and welcome to our guide on CNA Recertification!

 What documentation do you need to round up before entering the CNA renewal process?

-Here are the things you need to prepare each time you go through license verification and CNA renewal.
+Here are the things you need to prepare each time you go through license verification and CNA Recertification:

 Proof of CNA Work or Employment

-How many nursing-related services you put in during your license validity could affect your eligibility to renew.
+How many nursing-related services you put in during your license validity could affect your eligibility for CNA Recertification.

 Many states would prefer if you used your CNA efficiently throughout its validity period.

 Some states would automatically renew your license if you can prove that you have been continuously employed past your certification expiry date.

 They require proof of this employment, which can be exhibited through verification by the employer, whether you have worked at a hospital, nursing home, or other healthcare institutions.

 If you can demonstrate that you were employed in periods where your license was officially expired, an employment verification form can help your case for renewal.

 For example, in Louisiana, a CNA must have worked a minimum of 8 hours every 24 months of CNA certification, with an approved role and work environment.